-You should then see a list of your student names on the left with the CLOs in the center.

-- 4. Select either 1,0, or N/A for each CLO for each student.

-You can choose to leave a note about a particular student if you'd like to by clicking the icon to the right. - 5.
-When complete, click "Save and Continue to Reflection" - 6.
-Input a narrative about student learning for the course for that semester. - 7.
+- 4. On the next screen, you should see a list of your student names on the left with the CLOs in the center. - Select either 1,0, or N/A for each CLO for each student.
+You can choose to leave a note about a particular student if you'd like to by clicking the icon to the right. - 6.
+When complete, click "Save and Continue to Reflection" - 7.
+Input a narrative about student learning for the course for that semester. - 8.
 Choose either "Submit and Share" or "Submit and Share Anonymously."
 The latter option means no one will see your name attached to your narrative in reports.